Naturaily/Naturaily-netlify/_project/thecollectivity.md

 project-screenshot: /assets/images/collectivity.png
 project-logo: /assets/images/collectivity-logo.png
 banner-bg: /assets/images/projects-background-green.jpg
+banner-header: Case study on developing a successful web-based app for NGO.
 banner-text: >-
   Collectivity is a platform that allows people from all around the world to colaborate and share their professional expertise in order to improve health